Inner-Imaging Networks: Put Lenses into Convolutional Structure: Proposed Method

-where $\mathrm{\textbf{W}}_{att}$ is the set of parameters in the InI module, which contains all parameters of the G-filters and the FC encoders, $\mathrm{\textbf{s}}$ is the channel-wise attentional outputs, ${F}_{att}$ denotes the summarized function of channel-wise attention, operator $\circ$ is the elements-wise product and $\mathrm{\textbf{U}}_{l}^{att}$ refers to the attentional feature maps.
-The number of G-filters $\varepsilon$ is set to $C/t$, where $t$ is the dimensionality-reduction ratio which is set to 16 as~\cite{hu2018squeeze-and-excitation}.
+where $\mathrm{\textbf{W}}_{att}$ is the set of parameters in the InI module, which contains all parameters of the G-filters and the FC encoders, $\mathrm{\textbf{s}}$ is the channel-wise attentional outputs, ${F}_{att}$ denotes the summarized function of channel-wise attention, operator $\circ$ is the elements-wise, product and $\mathrm{\textbf{U}}_{l}^{att}$ refers to the attentional feature maps.
+Like all conventional channel-wise attention structures, $\mathrm{\textbf{U}}_{l}^{att}$ refers to the final feature map, which is the product of the original feature map and the attentional value.
+The number of G-filters $\varepsilon$ is set to $C/t$, where $t$ is the dimensionality-reduction ratio, it is set to 16 as~\cite{hu2018squeeze-and-excitation}.

 Fig.~\ref{fig2} shows the detailed structure of the InI module.